...

 Role-of-Artificial Intelligence-(AI)-in Personalised-Rehabilitation-rehabmodalities

 AI uses patient data to tailor rehabilitation regimens and continuously adapt therapies based on real-time progress monitoring.
-It will analyze a patient’s medical history, physical condition, and progress information to create personalized rehabilitation plans customized to their unique needs and abilities.
+It will analyse a patient’s medical history, physical condition, and progress information to create personalised rehabilitation plans customised to their unique needs and abilities.

 Understanding AI in Physical Therapy